Dapto Smelting Works: Last attempt to save the venture

-Abandoned sites
+Abandoned sites and aftermath

 Following the cessation of the relocation work at Port Kembla, there were two abandoned smelter sites—the partially-demolished one near Dapto and the partially-completed one at Port Kembla—but neither was suitable for operation.

 The Port Kembla site was left in a state of abandonment for some years, protected only by a watchman, allowing equipment and structures there to deteriorate badly, due the salty air and exposure to the elements.
 By the end of October 1909, the company was in receivership—on behalf of its debenture holders—and the taking of an inventory of assets had commenced, with a view to selling those assets.
 However, no asset sale occurred, at that time.
 In March 1912, a shed at the Port Kembla site—containing valuable machinery removed from the old smelter at Dapto—was destroyed in a fire, resulting in a £3,000 loss.
 The fire was caused by three six year old boys 'playing with matches'.

 In late October 1913, reportedly, forty tons of equipment arrived by ship from Melbourne, consigned to the Australian Smelting Corporation, and it appeared that perhaps work on the smelter site would soon recommence.
 However, it seems that recommencement never did occur, and the report of the equipment shipment may have been erroneous.

 In early 1915, the trustees of the debenture holders of Australian Smelting Corporation were attempting to sell the Port Kembla plant.
 In 1916, the company was in liquidation, and its former site at Port Kembla was in other hands.
 From 1916, the Australian Smelting Company's site at Port Kembla, was occupied by Metal Manufactures, now known as MM Kembla.

 During 1912, some of the accumulation of slag at the Dapto smelter site was removed and shipped by rail to Sydney, where it was reportedly used as aggregate in concrete.
 Some dismantling of old structures occurred during 1913.
 In early 1919, the Dapto smelter site and its remaining buildings were up for sale by tender.
 The remaining machinery there was sold in August 1919, and it was planned to remove it soon thereafter.
 The land subsequently became a dairy farm.

 Two of the chimney stacks and the railway line to the smelter were demolished In 1921.
 The Illawarra Harbour and Land Corporation's private railway probably was lifted around 1938.

 In 1952, Wollongong Council used some of the slag for roadworks on Avondale Road.

 The office and laboratory buildings of the Dapto smelter remained standing for many years.
 The office building became a private residence on the dairy farm and the laboratory was used for storage.
 Both buildings were later incorporated into a larger building and became the 'Lake View' restaurant, which was still operating in 1988.
 The remains of these buildings were demolished in 1993.
 The slag dump remained exposed, until at least 2011.